+In SI Sec.~I (Supplementary Information Section I), we extend the scope of our proofs to arbitrary Pauli noise, which we define precisely.
+That may include correlations between two logical registers, as is common in the analysis of quantum error correction code thresholds~\cite{stephens2014fault}.
+However, for clarity of exposition, we focus on single-qubit Pauli noise in the main text.

 We assume that physical gate noise is the dominant noise process on both clean and noisy registers, and that the effects of this noise can be characterized by instances of single-qubit Pauli noise that follow application of the ideal gate.
 It is simple to model noise for all-noisy systems, but considerations are not so obvious when one considers error correction on part of the circuit architecture.
-When modelling noisy two-qubit gates, we first assume that $CNOT$ gate error dominates the noise process, and, secondly, that the effective error rate of two-qubit gates scales proportionally to the effective error rate of a $CNOT$ gate.
+When modeling noisy two-qubit gates, we first assume that $CNOT$ gate error dominates the noise process, and, secondly, that the effective error rate of two-qubit gates scales proportionally to the effective error rate of a $CNOT$ gate.
 We note that arbitrary two-qubit gates can be compiled from at most 3 $CNOT$s and single-qubit gates~\cite{shende2004minimal}.

-In Figure~\hyperref[{fig:gate_types}]{2(i)} we identify three different types of logical $CNOT$ gates, each of which has a different physical implementation.
-These lead to three types of two-qubit gates to consider, each with their own effective noise model, which we outline in Figure~\hyperref[{fig:gate_types}]{2(ii)}.
-The first type of $CNOT$ gate we identify acts on two noisy qubits (labelled~$d$ in Figure~\hyperref[{fig:gate_types}]{2(i)}).
+In Fig.~\hyperref[{fig:gate_types}]{2(i)} we identify three different types of logical $CNOT$ gates, each of which has a different physical implementation.
+These lead to three types of two-qubit gates to consider, each with their own effective noise model, which we outline in Fig.~\hyperref[{fig:gate_types}]{2(ii)}.
+The first type of $CNOT$ gate we identify acts on two noisy qubits (labeled~$d$ in Fig.~\hyperref[{fig:gate_types}]{2(i)}).
 We characterize the noisy implementation of this gate with an error rate which reflects the underlying physical error rate.
-The second type of $CNOT$ gate acts only on clean qubits (labelled $c$) and are described by a reduced logical error rate compared to the $d$~gates which represents an imperfect QEC cycle following the gate implementation.
-The third $CNOT$ gate acts on a boundary (labelled $b$), i.e.~coupling one clean qubit to one noisy qubit.
-In this case, we model the effects of noise as local Pauli channels with the same reduced error rate on the clean qubit and an augmented error rate on the noisy qubit, reflecting the fact that multiple physical $CNOT$s controlled on the noisy qubit are required for the implementation of the logical $CNOT$ gate acting on the boundary.
+The second type of $CNOT$ gate acts only on clean qubits (labeled $c$) and are described by a reduced logical error rate compared to the type~$d$ gates, representing an imperfect QEC cycle following the gate implementation.
+The third $CNOT$ gate acts on a boundary (labeled $b$), i.e.~coupling one clean qubit to one noisy qubit.
+In this case, we model the effects of noise as local Pauli channels with augmented error rates, reflecting the fact that multiple physical $CNOT$s coupled to one noisy qubit are required for the implementation of the logical $CNOT$ gate acting on the boundary.
 We proceed to elaborate upon and justify these choices.